 An astonishing number of proteins are processed and travel through the endoplasmic reticulum in our cells.
+When there is a malfunction in this process, proteins can clump together.
 If these aggregates aren’t cleaned up, the result can be any number of debilitating diseases.

 The Problem: Proteotoxic Diseases

-The endoplasmic reticulum (ER) processes all proteins in our cells that are membrane bound, are destined for organelles, that are secreted and/or that require a variety of post translational modification.
-With such a large volume and variety of proteins going through this organelle, it’s no surprise that sometimes things go wrong: proteins harbor deleterious mutations, protein production is increased beyond the ER’s capacity to effectively handle, or degredation is slowed to sub-optimal rates.
+The endoplasmic reticulum (ER) processes proteins in our cells that are membrane bound, destined for organelles, secreted and/or post translationally modified.
+In total, approximately 30% of all human proteins move through the ER.
+With such a large flux of proteins moving through one space, it’s no surprise that sometimes things go wrong: proteins harbor deleterious mutations, protein production is increased beyond the ER’s capacity, or degradation is slowed to sub-optimal rates.
 All of these possibilities have the potential to result in the destructive build-up of protein.

 (Photo Above) Protein degradation is inhibited by acetylation of specific proteins in the ER: